 Q = α x A x (T2 – T1) x Δt

 with: α = heat transfer coefficient, A = heat transfer surface, (T2 -T1)= temperature difference, Δt = examined time frame

 The transferred heat (Q) of one of the liquids:

 Q = cp x dm x (T2 – T1) x Δt

-with: cp = heat capacity of the fluid, dm= volume flow of the fluid, (T2 – T1) = temperature difference, Δt = examined time frame
+with: cp = heat capacity of the fluid, dm= mass flow of the fluid, (T2 – T1) = temperature difference, Δt = examined time frame

 equalizing the both heat transfers as well as the average temperatures ΔTm

 results in the heat transfer coefficient (α):